Having a Good Time

 }

-is correct from an overflow/rollover point of view, does not requires extra computing time, nor space, and is as readable as the original code.
+It is correct from an overflow/rollover point of view, does not require extra computing time, nor space, and is as readable as the original code.

 Leave a Reply